The Young Marines Board of Directors

 She is the 2018 award recipient of the Distinguished Sea Service Award - Senior Enlisted bestowed upon her from the Naval Order of the United States association.

-Ms. Maness is pursuing her degree at San Antonio College and will transfer to the University of Texas in fall 2019.
-She was nominated and selected as Senior Vice Commandant of the Alamo Detachment, Marine Corps League, San Antonio, TX.
+Ms. Maness is pursuing her degree at The University of Oklahoma in Norman.
+She holds the billet of Senior Vice Commandant of the Sooner Detachment #559, Marine Corps League, Oklahoma City, Oklahoma.
 She is also a National Officer, 1st Vice President of the Women Marines Association.
 In her spare time, she likes to play golf, tennis, and racquetball.

 Mrs. Murray retired from the Marine Corps after 34 years of active service, Colonel Murray was subsequently appointed as a member of the Department of the Navy's Senior Executive Service in 2007 and assigned as the Assistant Deputy Commandant for Manpower and Reserve Affairs (M&RA), HQ Marine Corps.
 In this assignment, she assisted the Deputy Commandant in the operation and management of the entire M&RA Department.
 She served as the Acting Deputy Commandant from September 2014 until May 2015 where she was recognized in 2014 as a recipient of the Presidential Rank Award.
 She was also awarded the Secretary of the Navy’s Distinguished Civilian Service Award in 2016.